KatherineZT/RSE-Probe-Bot/README.md

 Build an Arduino robot that communicates with a Java Swing application by bluetooth.\
 \
 Project Team :\
-Arthur Van Betsbrugge\
+Team 1, Group 3, Course Number 420-204-RE, Semester of Winter 2018
-Charles-Éric Langlois\
+- Arthur Van Betsbrugge
-Katherine Zamudio-Turcotte\
+- Charles-Éric Langlois
-Team 1, Group 3, Course Number 420-204-RE, Semester of Winter 2018\
+- Katherine Zamudio-Turcotte
 \
 In this repo :
 - the PDF manual of our Arduino robot and our application